-We will end with one last thought.
+We will end with one last musing.
 A striking feature of the discussions about female undergraduate under-representation in philosophy is that these tend to focus only on the discipline of philosophy.
 The questions typically posed are: “What are we philosophers doing wrong?” or “Why are female students put off philosophy?”
 But this focus strikes us as too narrow.
 These students are not choosing between majoring in philosophy and staring vacantly at the wall for four years.
 They are choosing to major in other subjects instead.
-So it would be helpful to get a sense of where these female students are going.<12> This suggests that we should be asking not so much “Why don’t female students want to major in philosophy?” but instead a contrastive question like, “Why do female students prefer majoring in these disciplines to majoring in philosophy?”
-Answering this would require investigating not just philosophy, but the other disciplines as well.<13>
+So it would be helpful to get a sense of where these female students are going.<11> This suggests that we should be asking not so much “Why don’t female students want to major in philosophy?” but instead a contrastive question like, “Why do female students prefer majoring in these disciplines to majoring in philosophy?”
+Answering this would require investigating not just philosophy, but the other disciplines as well.<12>

 Notes

-Acknowledgements: The authors would like to thank several referees of this journal for their useful comments on earlier versions of this article.
+Acknowledgements: For assistance with research into the literature on female under-representation in various fields, the authors would like to thank Lesley Wright.
+For helpful comments and discussion, the authors would like to thank Toni Adleberg, Louise Antony, Rachael Briggs, Cheshire Calhoun, Mark Colyvan, David Braddon-Mitchell, Helena De Bres, Nina Emery, Paul Griffiths, Sally Haslanger, Sophie Horowitz, Katrina Hutchison, Fiona Jenkins, Karen Jones, Rae Langton, Sarah-Jane Leslie, Maureen O’Malley, Ned Markosian, Julia Markovits, Carla Merino, Sara Mrsny, Eddie Nahmias, Jenny Saul, Miriam Schoenfield, Amia Srinivasan, Morgan Thompson, Christina Van Dyke and anonymous referees of this journal.

-1. For further detail on female under-representation in the profession, see Appendix 1.
+1. For further detail on female under-representation in the profession, see Supporting Information 1.

 2. A gender schema is “a set of implicit, or nonconscious, hypotheses about sex differences” which “are usually unarticulated” and their “content may even be disavowed” (Valian 1998, p.
-2).3.
-In personal correspondence, Cheshire Calhoun has suggested this might interact with gender schemas: perhaps gender schemas make female students more likely to have goals involving making a difference to other people’s lives, and they do not perceive philosophy as being useful in this respect.
+2).

-4. For testimony, see http://beingawomaninphilosophy.wordpress.com/.
+3. For testimony, see http://beingawomaninphilosophy.wordpress.com/.
 There are also 4 pieces of quantitative evidence.
 First, Paxton et al. (2012) found evidence that role models have an effect, finding a correlation between the number of female majors and the number of female teachers.
 Second, Calhoun (2009) finds evidence of pre-university effects at Colby College, for whom the gender ratio of students intending to major in philosophy when they entered university was virtually identical to the gender ratio of students who actually majored.
 By contrast, in our third piece of evidence, Helen Beebee and Jennifer Saul (2010) find that in the United Kingdom there is only a slight effect of pre-university effects: students choose their majors while still at high-school and 46% of the students who choose to major in philosophy are female.
 Fourth, at Georgia State University, Morgan Thompson, Toni Adleberg, Sam Sims and Eddy Nahmias (ms) found evidence against the hypothesis that philosophy classes are problematically adversarial or unfriendly, and found evidence in favor of the hypothesis that philosophy is perceived as impractical, the hypothesis that the content of courses is problematic in virtue of not having enough female authors on the reading lists and the hypothesis that gender schemas cause female students to be less interested, to be less self-confident and to find it harder to imagine themselves as philosophers than male students.

-5. For further information on the course and survey participants, see Appendix 2.
+4. For further information on the course and survey participants, see Supporting Information 2.

-6. For a power analysis that shows the sample to be large enough, see Appendix 3.
+5. For more detail on our results and analysis, see Supporting Information 3.

-7. For more detail on our results and analysis, see Appendix 4.
+6. For a power analysis that shows the sample to be large enough, see Supporting Information 4.

-8. Thanks to an anonymous reviewer for this point.
+7. Thanks to an anonymous reviewer for this point.